Yoska393/rrda/README.md

 This R package `rrda` provides functions for performing **ridge redundancy analysis (rrda)**, which is useful for modeling the relationship between a matrix of response variables (**Y**; n × q ) and a matrix of explanatory variables (**X**;  n × p ).
 The method is designed to handle **high-dimensional data efficiently**, allowing computation and storage optimization.

-Also, I store all the scripts and my own functions used in our article (rrda/script, Yoshioka et al. 2025).
+Also, I store all the scripts and my own functions used in our article (script_rrda, Yoshioka et al. 2025).

 ## 📊 Data